The-OpenROAD-Project/OpenROAD/README.md

 generating a build.

 ### GPU acceleration
-The default solver for initial placement is based on CPU.
-If you would like to enable GPU and use the CUDA solver, set `-DGPU=true` at the compiling time.
+The default solver for initial placement is single threaded.
+If you would like to enable GPU and use the CUDA solver, set `-DGPU=true` at compiling time.

 ## Regression Tests